AbdulRahmanAlSalhi/InteractiveSideMenu/README.md

 ```

 ### Swift Package Manager
-To integrate CalendarKit into your Xcode project using Swift Package Manager, add the following to your `Package.swift` file:
+To integrate InteractiveSideMenu into your Xcode project using Swift Package Manager, add the following to your `Package.swift` file:

 ```swift
 dependencies: [